mboss10/python-OpenAI/README.md

 > [!TIP]
 > The following article, straight from the OpenAI documentation, [Get up and running with the OpenAI API](https://platform.openai.com/docs/quickstart?context=python), is obviously very helpful.\

-We use the following code to install the libraries:
+We use the following code to install the library:
 ```
 pip install --upgrade openai
 ```